-When we calculate the price of a note or bond is calculated on a date other than a coupon paying date or an issue date, the price can either be quoted as a clean price or a dirty price depending on whether accrued interest is excluded in the calculation or not.
-EXCEL’s quoting convention for PRICE is the clean price of the bond, i.e. the accrued interest is subtracted out from the sum of the present value of future cash flows.
-You can see this when you click the “Help on this function” link for EXCEL’s PRICE function where the last part of the given formula is the accrued interest (boxed in red below):
+When we calculate the price of a note or bond on a date other than a coupon paying date or an issue date, the price quote may either be a clean price or a dirty price depending on whether we exclude accrued interest from the calculation or not.
+EXCEL’s quoting convention for PRICE is the clean price of the bond .
+That is, it subtracts the accrued interest out from the sum of the present value of future cash flows.
+You can see this when you click the “Help on this function” link for EXCEL’s PRICE function.
+The last part of the given formula is the accrued interest (in a red box below):

 Recall the formula for Macaulay Duration:

 In the numerator PV(CF1) is the present value of the cash flow due at the end of the initial period which contains the settlement date.
-This cash flow will consist of the coupon payment and/or the principal payment, if applicable; interest earned for the period between the period start date and the settlement date will not be deducted from the present value of this cash flow.
+This cash flow will consist of the coupon payment and/or the principal payment, if applicable.
+The interest earned for the period between the period start date and the settlement date will not be deducted from the present value of this cash flow.

 Likewise in the denominator, PVTCF (Present Value of Total Cash Flows) is equivalent to the dirty price of the bond and not its clean price.
-If we use EXCEL’s PRICE function to determine the denominator for the Macaulay duration we need to remember to add back the accrued interest.
+If we use EXCEL’s PRICE function to determine the denominator for the Macaulay duration we need to add back the accrued interest.

 Let us look at an example of a five year note with the following terms:

-On a coupon payment date of 31-July-2016, there is no accrued interest, so clean price equals the dirty price of the note which equals 99.979185.
+On a coupon payment date of 31-July-2016, there is no accrued interest.
+The clean price will equal the dirty price of the note, i.e. 99.979185.